mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 **Same person:** For myself, I think emptiness, I feel I must also no-emptiness.
 I want to be empty like the leaf, back and front, so empty, no empty, and empty, no empty, but not holding on to empty or no empty.
 That’s when I try, I try to be empty and no empty.
 No idea, maybe.
 So I don’t hold on to much to my desire to be empty.

-**Katagiri Roshi:** The question is – I understand what you said, you understand what you said, but you don’t understand *exactly* how do *you* do it.
+**Katagiri Roshi:** The question is, I understand what you said, you understand what you said, but you don’t understand *exactly* how do *you* do it.

 **Same person:** Yes, I don’t know.